Teenage Mood Disorders Demystified

 They are part of a complex process of development and self-discovery that teenagers go through.

-The Role of Self-Identity and Independence to Address Teenage Mood
+Self-Identity and Independence to Manage Teenage Mood

 Teen mood swings happen when your teen rediscovers their self-identity, one mood swings at a time.